PEXANE2/azure-docs.tr-tr/articles/cloud-services/cloud-services-dotnet-diagnostics-trace-flow.md

 Dinleyiciyi ekleme adımlarını tamamladıktan sonra, kodunuza Trace deyimlerini ekleyebilirsiniz.

 ### <a name="to-add-trace-statement-to-your-code"></a>Kodunuza Trace ifadesini eklemek için
-1. Uygulamanız için bir kaynak dosyası açın. Örneğin, \<roleName, çalışan rolü veya Web rolü için. cs dosyası>.
+1. Uygulamanız için bir kaynak dosyası açın. Örneğin, \<RoleName> çalışan rolü veya Web rolü için. cs dosyası.
 2. Henüz eklenmemişse Aşağıdaki using yönergesini ekleyin:
     ```
         using System.Diagnostics;